 Anabolic-androgenic steroid (AAS) is linked to body image disorders in young men and particularly in non-athlete men.

-In an interview with the ABC in August 2017, Senior Endocrinology and expert in testosterone (androgen) physiology and pathophysiology, and the Director of the Freemasons Foundation Centre for Men’s Health, Professor Gary Wittert sent out a warning about the increasing number of young South Australian men who are putting themselves at risk of serious short and long-term health problems due to black market AAS use.
+In an interview with the ABC in August 2017, Senior Endocrinologist and expert in testosterone (androgen) physiology and pathophysiology, and the Director of the Freemasons Foundation Centre for Men’s Health, Professor Gary Wittert sent out a warning about the increasing number of young South Australian men who are putting themselves at risk of serious short and long-term health problems due to black market AAS use.
 Read ABC article here